tcpalmer/nina-scheduler/sequencer/container.md

 * You should not add instructions in response to safety interrupts (park/unpark, close/open RoR, etc).
 Instead, you should handle that logic in the regular safety portions of your sequence.
 * You can conceivably add other containers (e.g. Sequential or Parallel Instruction Set) but this has not been extensively tested.
 * If you use instructions added by other plugins, you should test extensively.

-### Why Can't I have a Custom Event Container for X?

-It might seem simple to add additional event containers - for example _After Each Exposure_ or _After Target Completed_.
-However, due to the asynchronous nature of NINA's image processing, it's essentially impossible (at least for these two).
-When an exposure has been downloaded from the camera, NINA starts a separate thread to finalize processing on the image (e.g. star detection, TS image grading, and moving it to the final location).
-Immediately after that thread starts, NINA returns to regular instruction execution in your sequence.

-The events for _After Each Exposure_ and _After Target Completed_ can only be triggered once that image processing thread has completed.
-But at that point, the sequencer has moved on and we don't have access to run arbitrary instructions.
-Certainly, many plugins perform operations after imaging processing is complete (as does Target Scheduler).
-However, in those cases the logic is fixed - not arbitrary instructions as with a custom event container.

 ## Instruction User Interface